ARC-Encoder: learning compressed text representations for large language models

 Furthermore, we observe that both specialized and shared \modelname{} perform better when paired with the Llama3.1 8B decoder, likely because it belongs to the same model family as our encoder backbone based on Llama3.2 3B.
-Finally, \modelname{$_4$} nearly matches the \textit{open-book} baseline without altering the decoder and while achieving $\times 1.8$ gains of prefilling FLOPs, as profiled in Appendix \ref{sec:th_flops}.
+Finally, \modelname{$_4$} nearly matches the \textit{open-book} baseline without altering the decoder and while achieving $\times 1.8$ gains of prefilling FLOPs, as profiled in \textsection~\ref{subsec:profiling_exps}, larger pooling factors in Appendix~\ref{subsub:icae_further_comparisons}.
 Please note that for certain baselines, our results differ from the ones reported in previous work.
-This is due to the different setting that we consider in this paper, namely 1) using exact match as the metric, 2) excluding the training sets of the benchmarks from the fine-tuning data and 3) using base models instead of instruct ones.
+This is due to the different setting that we consider in this paper: 1) using exact match as the metric, 2) excluding the training sets of the benchmarks from the fine-tuning data and 3) using base models instead of instruct ones.